 In 2022, Kathryn was nominated by Canadian Lawyer Magazine as a one of Canadas’ most influential lawyers in the area of human rights advocacy.
 In 2021, she served as a member of the Ontario Workforce Advisory Committee which provided key recommendations to shape the future of work in Ontario.
 A number of these recommendations have already become law such as the ban on non-compete clauses and the right to disconnect.
-In 2021, Kathryn was voted as a top labour and employment lawyer in Toronto by Post City Magazine.
+In both 2022 and 2021, Kathryn was voted as a top labour and employment lawyer in Toronto by Post City Magazine.

 She is committed to resolution where possible and is experienced in the courtroom.
 Kathryn has successfully represented clients at trials and hearings and is a fervent advocate in every stage of litigation.

 Kathryn is an avid writer and writes a monthly column in the National Post.
 She is frequently quoted in the media and appears regularly on CTV, CBC and Global.

 Kathryn has worked to advance the rights of women and combat sexual harassment, domestic abuse, sexual violence, and gender discrimination for over a decade.
 She has provided testimony on several occasions before a House of Commons Parliamentary Committee with respect to enhancing legislation that protects women and girls from exploitation and violence.
 Kathryn also founded a national campaign that promoted the creation of sexual harassment and assault policies on university and college campuses across Canada.